c3g/GenPipes_Docs/docs/source/user_guide/pipelines/gp_dnaseq_highcov.rst

                         date status are ignored (default: false) -l {debug,info,warning,error,critical}, --log {debug,info,warning,error,critical}
-                        log level (default: info)
+                        log level (default: info) --sanity-check        run the pipeline in `sanity check mode` to verify that all the input files needed for the pipeline to run are available on the system (default: false) --container {docker, singularity} {<CONTAINER PATH>, <CONTAINER NAME>}
-  -r READSETS, --readsets READSETS
+                        run pipeline inside a container providing a container image path or accessible docker/singularity hub path -r READSETS, --readsets READSETS
                         readset file
   -v, --version         show the version information and exit